 - Press OK to close the Edit Multi-String window, and exit the Registry Editor.

 7. Repair Files With the System File Checker Tool

 Corrupted system files can also be behind WiFi connection errors.
 So running the System File Checker can repair those files and fix error 1068.
 This is how you can run an SFC scan in Windows.

 - Windows 10 and 8 users can open the Command Prompt by pressing the Win key + X keyboard shortcut.
 Select the Command Prompt (Admin) from the power user menu.

 - Alternatively, press the Start button and select All Programs > Accessories in Windows 7.
 Then you can right-click the Command Prompt and select Run as administrator from the context menu.

 - Next, enter ‘sfc /scannow’ in the Command Prompt window, and press the Return key.

 - The scan might repair system files.
 If it does, restart Windows after the SFC scan.

 Those are a few fixes for error 1068 that will restore your net connection.
-If you still can’t connect, the error might be hardware related.
-You can verify the device status in Device Manager by right-clicking the adapter card, selecting Properties and the General tab.
+If you still can’t connect, the error might be hardware-related.
+You can verify the device status in Device Manager by right-clicking the adapter card.
+Then select Properties and the General tab.